-This is the interface for the Central Processing Unit (CPU), and supports Core i5, Core i7, and Core i9 models compatible with the Intel® 1200 Socket and Comet Lake-S architecture.
+This is the interface for the Central Processing Unit (CPU), and supports 10th Gen. Intel Core i3, i5, i7 and i9 models compatible with the Intel[®] LGA1200 Socket, based on Comet Lake-S architecture.

-2. Intel® Z490 PCH (Southbridge)
+2. Intel® Z490 PCH

 The Platform Controller Hub (PCH) handles the role that was previously held by the South Bridge.
 The PCH has 4 PCIe Gen 3 lanes and allocates bandwidth to smaller PCIe slots, M.2, USB, audio, etc. In simplified terms, the PCH works as a hub for peripherals that are less bandwidth-intensive.